tuanlda78202/cvps23/README.md

 | IS-Net baseline: (a) shows the image segmentation component, (b) illustrates the ground truth encoder built upon the intermediate supervision (IS) component.|

 ## Citations
-This project is based on previous work by [victoresque](https://github.com/victoresque) on [PyTorch Template](https://github.com/victoresque/pytorch-template).

 ```bash
 @InProceedings{Qin_2020_PR,
       title = {U2-Net: Going Deeper with Nested U-Structure for Salient Object Detection},